autokey/autokey/Troubleshooting.md

 ## The AT-SPI device interface option is greyed out/disabled.

-To enable this interface, you must have the AT-SPI packages installed and be running a GNOME-based distribution.
+To enable this (assistive tech) interface, you must have the AT-SPI packages installed and be running a GNOME-based distribution.
 The AT-SPI interface is a last-ditch option in case the other two options don't work.
 It only works in certain applications (to be exact, GTK-based applications that have the ATK bridge compiled in).

 To enable it, run the following: